entzmingerc/drumcrow/README.md

 9 = rebound

 ## Ratios
-`CROW.C1 1XYZ` The action (1) sets the parameter (XY) on channel (Z) equal to a scaled value of the same parameter on channel 1.
-Select a multiplier using Crow input 1 voltage.
-Multipliers are quantized to integer scalings. `CROW.C1 1462` turn up input voltage to V 6 ish, now Channel 2's amplitude envelope cycle time (46) is set to Channel 1's amplitude envelope cycle time x 2.
-When Channel 1's value is changed, Channel 2's value will be updated as well.
-Try linking channel 2, 3, and 4's LFO speed, ENV cycle time, ENV pitch modulation to channel 1.
-Experiment!
+`CROW.C1 1XYZ` Set ratio (1) sets a parameter (XY) on channel (Z) equal to a scaled value of Ch1 parameter.
+Select a multiplier using crow input 1 voltage.
+Multipliers are quantized to integer scalings and fractions (see below). `CROW.C1 1462` turn up input voltage to V 6 ish, now Ch2's amplitude envelope cycle time (46) is set to Ch1's amplitude envelope cycle time x 2.
+When Ch1's value is changed, Ch2's value will be updated as well.
+All parameters in blue in the drumcrow parameter matrix (see figure further above) can have ratios enabled between Ch1 and Ch2,3,4.
+If a ratio is on, then that parameter will ignore any attempts to set its value.
+A ratio is off if the ratio is set to 0.
+A ratio is on if a ratio value is not zero.
+You can initialize a channel's ratios with `CROW.C1 186X`.
+You can set multiple channel's ratios using Ch = 0.

+For example: `CROW.C1 1362` Set ratio (1) LFO cycle (36) Channel 2 (2)
-0 <= V <= 10 :: 0, 1/10, 1/9, ..., 1/2, 1, 2, ..., 9, 10
+ratio 0 <= V <= 10 :: 0, 1/10, 1/9, ..., 1/2, 1, 2, ..., 9, 10
 0 - disables ratio for the parameter

+### RATIOS CAW CAW CAW
+Try setting LFO cycle ratio for all channels, then vary Ch1: `CROW.C1 1360` `CROW.C1 361`
+Try setting LFO Loop ratio negative for Ch2 and positive for Ch3.
+Turning off Ch1 will turn on Ch2 and turn on Ch3: `CROW.C1 1392` `CROW.C1 1393`
+Try setting Ch2's Note ratio: 'CROW.C1 1112`
+Set Ratio (1) Note (11) on Ch2 (2) to Ch1 as always: 'CROW.C1 1112`
+....Use CROW.C3 to sequence Ch1 Note using teletype and listen to Ch2 following along: `CROW.C3 1 N PN.NEXT 0 V 5`
+........Turn on Ch1 and Ch2 trig sequencers (50X) and hear the rhythms: `CROW.C1 501` `CROW.C1 502`
+............Set Ratio (1) LenA parameter (51) on Ch2 (2), then vary LenA (51) on Ch1 (1): `CROW.C1 1512` `CROW.C1 511`
+................Set Ratio (1) Flaps (55) on Ch2 (2), then vary Flaps (55) on Ch1 (1): `CROW.C1 1552` `CROW.C1 551`

 ## Trigger Sequencer
 drumcrow can be triggered externally if the trigger sequencer is on or off. `CROW.C1 50X` turns on / turns off the trigger sequencer for a channel. `CROW.C1 81X` can be used to set the main tempo on crow for all channels 10 BPM to 2010 BPM (X is any number, 81X).
 When a trigger sequencer is turned on, it will trigger the channel immediately with the current setting of note (11X) and amplitude (12X). `CROW.C3 X Y Z` can quickly set the note and amplitude if desired.